cloudwu/sproto/README.md

 }

 foobar 1 {	# define a new protocol (for RPC used) with tag 1
-    request person	# Associate the type person with foobar.request response {	# define the foobar.response type
+    request Person	# Associate the type Person with foobar.request response {	# define the foobar.response type
         ok 0 : boolean
     }